unlock-protocol/unlock/subgraph/README.md

 These command require the passing of the following command line arguments `--network` & `--environment`.

-* `yarn create` - Allows for the creation of the subgraph
-* `yarn remove` - Removes the subgraph from the graph node
-* `yarn deploy` - Deploy the latest subgraph code to the graph node
+* `yarn run deploy` - Deploy the latest subgraph code to the graph node